-It is normal to have occasional doubts and discomfort with treatment.
-Be sure to discuss all your concerns and any discomforts with the doctor, therapist and family.
-If you feel a treatment is not working or is causing unpleasant side effects, tell your doctor - do not stop or adjust your medication on your own.
+It is normal to have occasional doubts and discomfort with your treatment regime.
+Be sure to discuss all of your concerns and any discomforts experienced with your treating healthcare providers and family.
+If you feel that your treatment is not working or is causing unpleasant side-effects, tell your doctor - do not stop or adjust your medication on your own.
 Symptoms that come back after stopping medication are sometimes much harder to treat.
 You and your doctor can work together to find the best and most comfortable medicine for you.
 Also, do not be shy about asking for a second opinion from another clinician.